 - where the recipient is located in the US, it might be a certified member of the EU-US Privacy Shield scheme; or

 - in other circumstances the law may permit us to otherwise transfer your Personal Data outside the EEA.

-9.4 In all cases, however, we will ensure that any transfer of your Personal Data is compliant with the applicable data protection law.
+9.3 In all cases we will ensure that any transfer of your Personal Data is compliant with the applicable data protection law.

-10.2 We will also share your information with our trusted partners so that they can consider your eligibility for support/as well as Government departments and other associated partner organisations to Government and public-sector bodies for research purposes.
-A partner may be a company within the British Business Bank itself or an organisation that is contracted by the British Business Bank.
-For a full list of partners please refer to www.british-business-bank.co.uk.
+10.2 We will also share your Personal Data with our Partners so that they can consider your eligibility for support as well as Government departments, public-sector bodies and other associated partner organisations for research purposes.

 10.3 We may also share your Personal Data outside of the British Business Bank group with the following third parties:

-- with our delivery partners for the purpose of carrying out our contractual or business interests (including credit reference checks where applicable);
+- with our Partners for the purpose of carrying out our contractual or business interests (including credit reference checks where applicable);

 - with third party agents and contractors for the purposes of enabling them to provide data analysis, customer support, storage and other services to us (for example, accountants, professional advisors, IT and communications providers and debt collectors) and any entity we may appoint from time to time to evaluate the effectiveness of the Websites.
 These third parties will be subject to appropriate confidentiality requirements and they will only use your Personal Data as described in this Privacy Notice;

 - to the extent required by law, for example if we are under a duty to disclose your Personal Data in order to comply with any legal obligation (including, without limitation, in order to comply with tax reporting requirements and disclosures to regulators), or to establish, exercise or defend our legal rights;